Emergency Evacuations in Senior Living: 5 Steps to Protect Every Resident

 4. Account for Every Resident

 Maintaining accurate resident tracking during an evacuation is absolutely essential.
-Implement a reliable emergency system that will allow you to access a list of everyone in the building so you can account for every resident and make sure that no one gets left behind.
+Implement a reliable emergency management system that will allow you to access a list of everyone in the building so you can account for every resident and make sure that no one gets left behind.

 • View real-time records everyone in the building